Menu

 Three ratings were better than expected:

-• Hip fracture follwing surgery
+• Hip fracture following surgery

 • Respiratory failure following surgery